Updated: Dec 26, 2020

 Season: April - October (some roads close during the wet season)

-Technical Rating: Green
+Technical Rating: Green to very mild blue

 Alternative Routes: Yes!
 See bottom of route details.